Braid group actions from categorical symmetric Howe duality on deformed Webster algebras: Introduction

 Starting from the work of Cautis, Kamnitzer, and Morrison~\cite{CKM}, these methods have proven to be incredibly powerful even in the decategorified setting.
 They gave a complete diagrammatic description of the category generated by tensor products of fundamental quantum $\mf{sl}_n$-representations using $\mf{sl}_n$-webs.
 The Karoubi envelope of this category is the full category of quantum $\mf{sl}_n$-representations, since every irreducible arises as a summand of a tensor product of fundamental representations.
 In this framework, relations on $\mf{sl}_n$ webs arise from relations in quantum $\mf{gl}_m$ under a natural action on so-called ladder webs.
-The proof that these relations suffice uses the fact that the commuting actions of quantum $\mf{gl}_m$ and $\mf{sl}_n$ on the space $\bigwedge^N(\C^n_q \otimes \C^m_q)$ form a Howe pair so that the commutant of one action is generated by the other quantum group.
+The proof that these relations suffice uses Howe duality and the commuting actions of quantum $\mf{gl}_m$ and $\mf{sl}_n$ on the space $\bigwedge^N(\C^n_q \otimes \C^m_q)$.
 This idea has been generalized in several directions~\cite{CW, ES,Grant,QS,TVW}.
 This approach was also instrumental in the second author's work with Garoufalidis and L\^{e} resolving the $q$-holonomicity conjecture for the HOMFLYPT polynomial~\cite{Lau-q}.

-In the classical theory of Howe duality, there is a dual pair closely related to skew Howe duality given by the commuting actions of quantum $\mf{gl}_m$ and $\mf{sl}_n$ on the space ${\rm Sym}^N(\C^n \otimes \C^m)$.
+In the classical theory of Howe duality, one considers the commuting actions of $\mf{gl}_m$ and $\mf{sl}_n$ on the space ${\rm Sym}^N(\C^n \otimes \C^m)$.
 This duality was extended to the quantum setting in~\cite{RT}, extending the work~\cite{BZ}.
 Quantum symmetric Howe duality for $(\mf{gl}_m, \mf{sl}_2)$ was used in \cite{RT} to provide a generators and relations description for the `symmetric web category', that is, a generators and relations description of the full space of intertwiners between tensor powers of symmetric powers of fundamental $\mf{sl}_2$-representations, not requiring a passage to the Karoubi envelope.
 This was later extended to symmetric powers of quantum $\mf{sl}_n$-representations in \cite{TVW}.